GovTechSG/CFT-Docs/getting-started/sandbox-quick-start-guide.md

 # Introduction

 **Cloud File Transfer (CFT)** [sandbox](glossary.md) is a test environment that is almost identical to our production environment.
-However, the test environment is limited to internet to internet transfers.
+Here, you can try out the CFT APIs for file transfers between systems in the internet zone.

-In the following sections you will learn how to use our APIs in the CFT sandbox to send and receive files.
-(Includes resource information on each of the API endpoints, request headers, response schema, sample request and response payloads!)
+In the following sections, you will learn how to use our APIs in the CFT sandbox to send and receive files.
+You will also find resource information on each of the API endpoints, request headers, response schema, sample request and response payloads!

 Try out our APIs and start transferring files in minutes!